bluemelodia/Lists/README.md

 - Ensure that all fields are propagating edits correctly (birthdays/settings).
 - Test in mobile.
-- Port app to server-side, and make sure that cron jobs are scheduled for multiple users.
+- Make sure that cron jobs are scheduled for multiple users.

 ## Credit